 Chris is a Stanford-educated tutor with over 10 years experience tutoring Trigonometry to students of all abilities, from students struggling to get from a C to a B, to go-getters trying to move an A- up to an A, to struggling students just hoping to pass.
 In that time he got a lot of experience learning how to explain this stuff in a way it actually makes sense to normal people.
 Through his videos he has helped countless students, and he can do the same for you.

 With this chapter we'll start trig off on the right foot -- triangles -- which has worked great for my tutoring students over the years.
-Also covered: what SohCahToa is; what opposite, adjacent, and hypotenuse mean; how to find sine, cosine and tangent; and how to work a bunch of "solving triangles" problems.
+Also covered: what SohCahToa is (other than a weird abbreviation for the sinusoidal functions); what opposite, adjacent, and hypotenuse mean; how to find sine, cosine and tangent; and how to work a bunch of "solving triangles" problems.

 In this chapter we'll get into the 30-60-90 and 45-45-90 triangles, with special emphasis on how to find their sides, do SohCahToa on them, and not get confused between which is which.
 Also, some super-tricky examples for students with tough teachers.